Updated: Feb 22

 Listing out the values that govern your life and matching these values with their respective pillar(s) helps you get to the why.
 If you're driven to improve on an area of your life because that area is intrinsically related to a core value of yours then it'll be easier to remain committed.

 Brainstorming three tangible actions per pillar helps you get the final piece - the how.
-Breaking big goals down to smaller ones allows us to focus on tangible actions.
+Breaking big goals down into smaller ones allows us to focus on tangible actions.

 Remember, Embrace Your Process advocates for an approach that makes things easier, simple to implement and straight to the point.
 Why?
 Because why not?
 The only way to stay committed is to know what you're working on, why you're working on it and how you're going to make tangible improvements.